Farm Owner

 Annual 190 N limit complied with using heat maps.

-All fertiliser including urea is self spread with proof of placement.
+All fertiliser including urea is spread by Rural Transport with proof of placement.

 Stock camps and trailer patches are avoided when spreading fertiliser.